-The information below illustrates that new and existing housing is meeting the market demand and community need for this area at this time.
+The Town has made, and will continue to make, progress towards fulfilling its RHNA numbers and, as discussed below, the Town is near the suggested breakdown by income group.
+The information illustrates that new and existing housing is meeting the market demand and community need for this area at this time.
 It is noted that there is an extensive availability of very affordable existing single-family homes and extremely low rental rates (mixed with an eight (8) percent vacancy rate for all housing types), to provide extensive housing opportunities for very low, low and moderate income families.